 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Hearing loss increases as people age, so the aging population is likely to increase demand for audiologists.
+Hearing loss and balance disorders increase as people get older, so the aging population is likely to increase demand for audiologists.

 Audiologists need a doctoral degree and must be licensed in all states.
 The doctoral degree in audiology (Au.D.) is a graduate program that typically takes 4 years to complete.
 A bachelor’s degree in any field is needed to enter one of these programs.

 Graduate coursework includes anatomy, physiology, physics, genetics, normal and abnormal communication development, diagnosis and treatment, pharmacology, and ethics.
 Programs also include supervised clinical practice.
 Graduation from a program accredited by the Council on Academic Accreditation is required to get a license in most states.